Locations:

 Don’t overlook the power of black beans, garbanzo beans and lentils.
 They contain vitamin K, antioxidants and calcium, making them great additions to soups and stews.

-A study has shown that legumes play an important role in preventing and managing a variety of health conditions.
+A study has shown that legumes also play an important role in preventing and managing a variety of health conditions.

 Yogurt